Alex Finkelman: Political career

 Finkelman had been somewhat active in local politics before being elected to the state house, previously serving on the Jamestown zoning board.

 Rhode Island State House

 Following his election to the state house, Finkelman was named to serve as a member of the House Corporations Committee and as a member of the House Small Business Committee.

 Finkelman has notably been the prime sponsor of a piece of legislation which provided tax relief for Jamestown firefighters and another one to make the month of April 2023 the Month of the Military Child in the state.
 Three other bills sponsored by Finkelman are yet to be passed.

 Elections

 Finkelman has been elected to the Rhode Island State House once.

 2022

 In 2022, incumbent state representative Deb Ruggiero announced her campaign for the 2022 Rhode Island lieutenant gubernatorial election.
 Finkelman was the first Democrat to announce his candidacy to succeed Ruggiero.
 He was uncontested in both the primary and general election.

 Personal life

 Finkelman lives in Jamestown with his wife and two kids.
+He is Jewish.